wzh1998/wzh1998.github.io/_pages/projects.md

   * Rubbish detection: I implemented a Python recognition programme by training a 2-D rubbish model using methods provided in the dlib toolkit, then programmed in Arduino to pick up the rubbish using a 6-DOF mechanical arm.
   * Elderly fall detection.

+### Bluetooth Lock Project
+This is an interest-driven project, which was completed by student Zihao Wang, Tianchan Li, and Jingxiang Sun in two weeks.
+The motivation of the project originated from observing how inconvenient it is to forget to bring our dormitory key, hence we have the idea of making a door lock that can be unlocked using Bluetooth on a mobile phone.
+The design was built using Arduino UNO, Bluetooth 4.0 module, relay and electromagnetic lock.
+We deployed the service on a private cloud server to realize home multi-user data storage and SMS notification service.
+Finally, thank our friend Qi Kan for editing and dubbing the video for us.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-21pGKzYvP0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen> </iframe>

 ### Software Development Intern
 As a software engineering intern at Beijing Huitong Financial Information Technology Co., Ltd. last summer, I implemented programmes in Java and combined them with UiPath process automation design software to perform voice calls using a software robot.
 I also tested the automated invoice verification system and verified that the robotic process automation had reduced invoice verification processing time by 70%.
 Source code can be accessed [_here_](https://github.com/wzh1998/STATE_GRID_Voice_Recognization).